-Join Scott Simpson for an in-depth discussion in this video Building dialogs and sidebars, part of Up and Running with Google Apps Script.
+Join Scott Simpson for an in-depth discussion in this video Building dialogs and sidebars, part of Learning Google Apps Script.

 - There are a few more ways of providing interactivity…within containers like docs, sheets, and forms.…Dialogs and sidebars allow for more styling…and other flexibility, because they make use…of the HTML service to render HTML,…instead of only pre-styled elements.…I'll go into my script,…and I'll add another menu item for this.…I'll give it a name, and I'll call a function.…And then, I'll set up that function.…